+3.4.4 Colours:

+Colours are awarded for outstanding co-curricular performance by the Colours Committee, chaired by the Deputy Head (Co-curricular), in consultation with relevant staff.
+For more information, please see the School's 'Colours Policy'.

+3.4.5 RLP Cup:

+The RLP Cup isawarded termly in the final assembly of each term to the House with the highest average number of RLP points per student.

+3.4.6 Prize & Awards:

-- 3.4.4 Colours: Colours are awarded for outstanding co-curricular performance by the Colours Committee, chaired by the Deputy Head (Co-curricular), in consultation with relevant staff.
-For more information, please see the School's 'Colours Policy'. - 3.4.5 RLP Cup: The RLP Cup will be awarded termly in the final assembly of each term to the House with the highest average number of RLP points per student. - 3.4.6 Prize: Prizes are awarded for 'Excellence' and 'Endeavour' by each academic and cocurricular department in March or April every academic year.
-They are awarded after consulting all of the teachers involved.
-Prizes are awarded at 1567 on the final day of the Trinity term.
+Prizes and Awards are presented for 'Excellence' and 'Endeavour' annually by each academic and co-curricular department in the Trinity term.
+They are awarded after consulting all the teachers involved.
+Prizes & Awards are presented at 1567 on the final day of the Trinity term.